redwards24/ADS-B-Data-Collector/README.md

 To run this program, you will need to download the ADSBDataCollector.jar file as well as the database and resources folders into the same directory.

+### Content
+The database folder contains LocalDB.db which is used to store program information as well as state vectors.

+The jars folder contains the external libraries used in this project.

+The resources folder contains two images of airplanes.
+The image called AirplaneN.png is from MATLAB's [Communications Toolbox](https://www.mathworks.com/products/communications.html).
+More specifically, the image is from [Airplane Tracking Using ADS-B Signals](https://www.mathworks.com/help/comm/usrpradio/ug/airplane-tracking-using-ads-b-signals-2.html);
+The other image is an edited version of AirplaneN.png.

+The

 ## External Libraries
 This project uses [SQLite](https://www.sqlite.org/) for local database storage.